gmemstr/Platypus/README.md

 Included in the `Scripts` folder is the node-side `aor.py` script.
 This should be deployed to the machines you would like to monitor, and modified to point towards your master server.
-A docker image is available _soon_ if you would prefer to use that.
+There is also a `Dockerfile` available, again you will need to modify the config (`aor_config.json`) before building (just fill out the master key and master host).
 You can also feel free to use your own custom script, however it has to be fully websocket compatible.
 See below about the data passed to the master.

 ### Requirements: